Mapping urban segregation through co-residence network reconstruction: Results

-{ \paragraph{Neighbourhood diversity.} Neighbourhood diversity is also strongly correlated with the two clusters.
-To estimate urban diversity, we introduce the Simpson index, which can be calculated for each district (local) and the whole city.
-It expresses the probability that two randomly selected individuals from the district (or the city) have different nationalities (see the Methods section for details).
-After calculating the diversity at the district level, we compute the Pearson correlation coefficient for each country, this time examining the relationship between the country's population fraction relative to the whole population in a district and the diversity of that district.
+{ \paragraph{Neighbourhood diversity.} To estimate urban diversity, we introduce the Simpson index, which can be calculated for each district (local) and the whole city.
+It expresses the probability that two randomly selected individuals from the district (or the city) have different nationalities.
+After calculating district-level diversity, we compute the Pearson correlation coefficient for each country, examining the relationship between a country's population fraction in a district and the district's diversity.
 In this context, the analysis measures the extent to which the population of a specific country experiences diversity within the urban environment.
-Figure \ref{fig:fig3}\textbf{b} shows that the two identified clusters are distinctly separated with respect to diversity within the districts of Vienna.
-This observation suggests that populations from countries within the majority cluster tend to reside in districts characterised by lower diversity, resulting in a diminished perception of residing among foreign individuals compared to those in the minority cluster.
-Countries with correlations close to zero indicate no clear association between diversity and residential patterns, meaning their populations are equally likely to reside in districts with either higher or lower diversity levels. }
+The two identified clusters are distinctly separated with respect to diversity (Fig. \ref{fig:fig3}\textbf{b}).
+Populations from countries within the majority cluster tend to reside in districts characterised by lower diversity, whereas those in the minority cluster tend to be registered in more diverse districts..
+Countries with correlations near zero indicate that their populations are equally likely to reside in districts with either higher or lower levels of diversity. }